July 17, 2025

 If you don’t possess coding skills, this work should be done by a developer (because just blind copy-pasting will not work).
 There must be some logic written that adds actually dynamic information to the dataLayer (e.g. if a user logs in, his/her actual customerType should be added to the Data Layer.

-Data Layer is not an easy concept to grasp on for beginners.
-So if you are confused in this chapter, don’t worry.
+Data layer is not an easy concept for beginners to grasp.
+So, if you are confused about this chapter, don’t worry.
 Everyone was.
 Here are some additional resources for you to read to get more familiar with it:

 Frequently Asked Questions